gusg21/Phantom.js/README.md

 A simple bookmark script that breaks into BrowserQuest and allows you customize your player spawn.

 ### How to use
-Answer the questions it asks you.
+Paste all code in Phantom.js into a bookmark, then click the bookmark twice.
+Once to go to the page, and another to actually run the script.
+Then just answer the questions it asks you.

 **Some known id's**: